 Our reader Suzanne writes:

-It’s a legitimate fear to have, especially if you are a beginner.
-I use several strategies to deal with this:
+It’s a legitimate fear to have, and especially so if you are a beginner.
+I use several strategies to mitigate this:

-One approach is to swim in one of the side lanes of the pool.
-Most of the time the pool ladders are close to the end of the pool.
-When you swim in one of the side lanes, you should be able to spot the ladder in the corner of your eye and know that you are almost at the end of the pool.
+1) Spot pool ladders: One strategy is to swim in a lane on one of the sides of the pool.
+The ladders are usually located on the side walls, near the ends of the pool.
+If you are swimming in one of these side lanes, you should be able to see the ladder in the corner of your eye to know that you are almost at the end of the pool.

-Another strategy is to know that the backstroke flags are located 15 foot (5 meters) from the end of the pool.
-So once you pass under them you know you can slow down because you only have a few more arm strokes to take until arriving at the wall.
-At that moment you can also roll your body to be positioned face down and swim the rest of the length watching forward.
+2) Spot backstroke flags: Another strategy is to know that the backstroke flags are located 15 foot (5 meters) from the end of the pool.
+So once you’ve passed under them, you know that you can slow down because you only have to do a few more arm strokes to get to the wall.
+At this moment you can also roll your body face down and swim the rest of the length glancing forward.

-A third strategy is to observe the ceiling of the swimming pool and see if there are marker lines or other noticeable features that you can use to recognize the end of the pool.
+3) Observe the pool’s ceiling: A third strategy is to observe the ceiling of the swimming pool and see if there are marker lines or other conspicuous features that you can use to detect the end of the pool.

-Maybe one day Speedo will produce helmets specifically for swimming backstroke, who knows? ;-)
+Who knows, maybe one day Speedo will produce helmets specifically for swimming backstroke? ;-)